Single chapter

 — Nihlus would’ve said that they died with honour, which is the best anyone can ask for.

-Lips touching the mouth of the bottle, looked at ’s tired figure, speculatively. — What about you?
+Lips touching the mouth of the bottle, null looked at null’s tired figure, speculatively. — What about you?
 What would you say?

 — That it’s cold consolation to those he left behind.

-The door hissed quietly, admitting his entrance, and didn’t really look anywhere other than the floor as he walked – which proved to be his mistake.
-Because sitting on the ground, perfectly still with her back straight, was Commander .
+The door hissed quietly, admitting his entrance, and null didn’t really look anywhere other than the floor as he walked – which proved to be his mistake.
+Because sitting on the ground, perfectly still with her back straight, was Commander null null.

 In the end, though, he just stepped forward, walking towards the huge observation windows.
 They were stationary, for the moment, the gaping maw of empty space the only thing staring back at them, broken here and there by the brightness of distant stars and the shape of the Armstrong Nebula on the edge of his vision.